Dasani: Sources

-Dasani is largely sourced from municipal supplies and then filtered in bottled water plants before being bottled.
+Dasani is largely sourced from municipal supplies (tap water) and then filtered in bottled water plants before being bottled.
 Places Dasani sources its water from include: California, Minnesota, Arizona, Colorado, and Michigan.
 Dasani also bottles internationally, in locations such as Kent in the United Kingdom and Malaysia.

 Filtration and purification process

 This filtration process consists of a multi-barrier treatment system, reverse osmosis, and nanofiltration to remove impurities.
 Coca-Cola claims that this process provides a consistent taste, though the content within the bottles may vary across the world, depending on their source, despite frequent testing to ensure they meet FDA standards for purified water.
 Some states allow bottled water plants to meet Safe Drinking Water Act standards instead, so not even all Dasani bottles may be held to the same standard.

 Environmental issues

 Dasani sources water from municipal pool water in California locations, even during drought years.
 Coca-Cola is not required to report how much water it processes and bottles at these plants.
 Bottled water is an exception to the rule about how much water can be taken out of the Great Lakes Basin.
 Bottled water takes extra energy to produce from filtration, production of bottles, and transportation costs.